StephanMoeller/wilson26/README.md

 - Add the pcbs, sockets and switches to the case so that they hold themselves onto the case
 - Solder each row and each col.
 ## TODO: Add a wiring diagram for above

+## Switches, keycaps and filament used on the pictures
+On the pictures I use the followng:
+- keychrons black OSA keycaps: https://www.keychron.com/collections/all-keycaps/products/double-shot-pbt-osa-full-set-keycap-set
+- Matt black PLA (TODO: name?)
+- A black trrs cable with slim neck (needed as I didn't make room for anything wider)
+- A black usb-c cable

 ## Learnings
 - Trrs requires a thin neck (blunter from my side, next board should have more spacing)